jupyterhub/jupyterhub/docs/source/troubleshooting.md

 ### How do I set up JupyterHub for a workshop (when users are not known ahead of time)?

 1. Set up JupyterHub using OAuthenticator for GitHub authentication
-2. Configure the admin list to have workshop leaders be listed with administrator privileges.
+2. Configure the admin list to have workshop leaders listed with administrator privileges.

 Users will need a GitHub account to log in and be authenticated by the Hub.